spatil1697/Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface/README.md

-# Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface-
-This is a web-based Coffee Shop application.
-The idea for this application arose from the popularity of coffee in offices.
-Imagine having a centralized store in large offices from which coffee can be delivered online through a centralized application.
-Employees would save a lot of time, and companies could save money on coffee machines.
+This is a web-based Coffee Shop application designed to streamline the coffee ordering process in offices.
+The idea stemmed from the widespread popularity of coffee in workplace settings.
+Imagine having a centralized store within large offices where employees can order coffee online through a user-friendly application.
+This not only saves time for employees but also helps companies save on expenses associated with coffee machines.

-📦 ##Technologies
+📦 ## Technologies

--React Js
+React Js
--Tailwind CSS
+Tailwind CSS
--Redux
+Redux
--context API
+Context API
--Django
--JWT
--SQL lite
--Docker
--GitHub actions
+Django
+JWT
+SQLite
+Docker
+GitHub Actions
--nginx load balancer
+NGINX load balancer
--Selenium Testing.
+Selenium Testing.

-✨##Features
+✨ ## Features
-Here's what you can do with Coffee Shop Web Application:
+Here's what you can do with the Coffee Shop Web Application:

+Sign Up:
-Sign Up: Users can register on the application using their email, name, and password.
-To ensure accuracy, users are required to retype their password for verification.
-Once the user clicks on the sign-up button, the backend generates a hash of the password and stores it in the database.
+Users can register on the application using their email, name, and password.
+Password verification is required by retyping it for accuracy.
+Upon clicking the sign-up button, the backend generates a password hash and stores it in the database.

+Login:
-Login: Users can log in using their credentials, and the verification is checked in the backend using JWT authentication.
-If the user exists in the database, an authentication token is assigned to the user and stored in the browser's local storage for 90 days.
-After 90 days, if the user is still logged in, the authentication token is renewed.
+Users can log in using their credentials, with backend verification using JWT authentication.
+Upon successful verification, an authentication token is assigned to the user and stored in the browser's local storage for 90 days.
+Token renewal occurs automatically after 90 days if the user remains logged in.

+Products:
-Products: Users can select different products and add them to their cart.
+Users can browse and select different products to add to their cart.

+Profile:
-Profile: Users can access their profile from the frontend by clicking on their name in the navigation bar.
+Users can access their profile by clicking on their name in the navigation bar, allowing them to view and update their information.

+Cart:
-Cart: Within the cart users can increase the quantity of a product or remove it entirely.
-The cart displays the total price and quantity of items added.
+Within the cart, users can adjust the quantity of selected items or remove them entirely.
+The cart dynamically updates to display the total price and quantity of items added.

+DevOps:
-Devops: For version control GitHub is used, and CI/CD pipeline is established using GitHub Actions.
-Whenever code is pushed to GitHub, the pipeline triggers.
-Initially, Selenium tests ensure that the Login page loads correctly.
-Subsequently, an image of the new code is generated and pushed to the local server.
-Two servers are provisioned, and an NGINX load balancer is employed for efficient management.
-Watchtower continuously monitors for new images, checking every 3 seconds.
-The round-robin technique is employed, meaning the first image is directed to the first server, the second to the second server and so on, ensuring load distribution across servers.
+For version control, GitHub is utilized, and a CI/CD pipeline is established using GitHub Actions.
+Upon code push, the pipeline triggers, initiating Selenium tests to ensure the correct loading of the Login page.
+Subsequently, a new code image is generated and deployed to the local server.
+Two servers are deployed, managed by an NGINX load balancer for optimal load distribution.
+Watchtower continually monitors for new images, utilizing round-robin technique for load balancing across servers.

-💭 ##How can it be improved?
+💭 ## How can it be improved?
-Add more autherization feature.
-Add Payment fuctionality.

-🖼️##Screen Shots
+Add additional authorization features.
+Implement payment functionality.

+🖼️ ## Screenshots

 ![Home_page](https://github.com/spatil1697/Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface-/assets/110406683/1ea63ba3-c24c-4b70-82ef-4d0589f859f4)

 ![coffee_Menu](https://github.com/spatil1697/Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface-/assets/110406683/621c5037-fa9c-4e58-85c9-6228aa1990b1)